GSA/digitalgov.gov/content/posts/2020/01/2020-01-23-website-standards.md

 slug: website-standards
 date: 2020-01-23 19:00:00 -0500
 title: "Website standards"
-deck: "The GSA officially announced this week that the the U.S. Web Design System is officially the 'website standards' referenced in 21st Century IDEA."
+deck: "The GSA officially announced this week that the **U.S. Web Design System (USWDS) is the 'website standards'** referenced in 21st Century IDEA."
-summary: "The GSA officially announced this week that the the U.S. Web Design System is officially the 'website standards' referenced in 21st Century IDEA."
+summary: "The GSA officially announced this week that the **U.S. Web Design System (USWDS) is the 'website standards'** referenced in 21st Century IDEA."

 # see all topics at https://digital.gov/topics
 topics: